-An individual’s latent psychic abilities may also become more pronounced during this time.
+Some believe an individual’s latent psychic abilities may also become more pronounced during this time.

 - Whatever boundary that separates the world of the living from the world of the dead weakens, giving more power to ghosts, demons, and other entities to perform supernatural acts.

 - Because of this, sightings of ghosts and other entities may be more likely to occur.

 - If you wake suddenly within the hour, this means you’ve been visited by a demon.

 According to Dictionary.com, the first use of the phrase “Witching Hour” occurred in 1825-35.

 In Christianity, the time of 3:00 a.m. may be of particular interest to demons, as Jesus Christ is believed to have been crucified in the afternoon, the event ending at about 3:00 p.m.
 This inversion of afternoon to morning (3:00 p.m. to 3:00 a.m.) is seen as a demonic mockery of Christ and the Holy Trinity.